ditcraft/cli/README.md

     * Now you will see the outcome of the vote.
     * If the vote passed dit will automatically merge your commit into the master branch.
     * If the vote didn't pass dit will automatically remove your commit from the repository.
-* Congratulations, you just participated in a distributed version of git that is goverened through smart-contracts on the ethereum blockchain!
+* Congratulations, you just participated in a decentralized version of git that is goverened through smart-contracts on the ethereum blockchain!